yakMM/hikari-lightbulb/docs/source/guides/commands.rst

 - ``inherit_checks`` (optional) - Whether or not the command should inherit checks from the parent group.
 Naturally, this will only affect subgroups and subcommands.
 Defaults to ``False``.

+- ``default_permission`` (optional) -Whether the command is enabled by default when the app is added to a guild.
+  This will only affect application commands.
+Defaults to True.

 **For example:**

 .. code-block:: python